b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

         └── main.js
 ```
 ---
-- Your app will be build for the two context
+- ... because your app will be built for the two contexts.
-- now that I have explained all this, let's dive into the horror stories.
+- now that I have explained all this, let's dive into the spooky stories.